vneecious/blog/_posts/2023-09-27-myfirstcapplugin.md

 The entity is annotated with `@cds.persistence.skip` as there’s no need to create it in the database.

 Moreover, it's possible to establish navigation as well.
 For instance, if a Purchase Order must have multiple attachments, just create the Attachments entity as `@Sdm.Entity` and establish associations as you would with a "normal" entity.
 The only difference here is that `$expand` won’t work since the table doesn’t exist in the database.
-So, navigation should be resolved through navigation, not expansion.
+So, this should be resolved through *navigation*, not *expansion*.
 In other words, you should use `PurchaseOrder('123')/attachments` instead of `PurchaseOrder('123')?$expand=attachments`.
-Alternatively, you can implement a custom handler

- to deal with `$expand`, as [described here](https://cap.cloud.sap/docs/guides/using-services#handle-navigations-across-local-and-remote-entities).
+Alternatively, you can implement a custom handler to deal with `$expand`, as [described here](https://cap.cloud.sap/docs/guides/using-services#handle-navigations-across-local-and-remote-entities).

 The plugin does have its limitations.
 For now, it doesn’t support versioned repositories, thumbnail generation, extensions, working with multiple repositories, dealing with directories, and a few other things.
 However, for 90% of cases, where the only requirement is attaching documents to a business process, it works very well.